Date: 8 April 2015.

 As for my little mouthy friend, I found her on the swallows page.

 I can attest to the accuracy of that without a doubt.
-I'd add the
+I would add the

 word loud as well!